Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Introduction

 To conduct a comprehensive examination of the topological characteristics, we introduce a supplementary parameter $\Theta$ taking values in the interval $(0, \pi)$.
 This enables the establishment of a two-part vector field, which may be represented as \cite{G1}

 here, the function $\tilde{\mathcal{F}}$ is defined as

-Notably, the condition $\phi^{r_{h}}=0$ characterizes the black hole state as the zero point of the vector field.
-In accordance with Duan's $\phi$-mapping topological current theory, the zero point is closely related to a topological charge \cite{kh6}, referred to as the winding number $w$.
-If the winding number is positive, this suggests that the black hole is in a stable condition, with the associated heat capacity being greater than zero.
+Notably, the condition $\phi^{r_{h}}=0$, characterizes the black hole state as the zero point associated with the vector field.
+In accordance with the theory of mapping topological current, this is strongly connected to a topological charge \cite{kh6}, which is obtained by the winding number $w$.
+If the winding number is positive, this suggests that the black hole is in a stable condition, with the associated heat capacity exceeding zero.
 Conversely, if the winding number is negative, it implies that the black hole is in an unstable state, and the corresponding heat capacity is less than zero.
 The overall sum of all winding numbers is referred to as the index $W=\sum_{i=1}^N w_i$, which establishes the theoretical foundation for the topological categorization of black holes and provides a cohesive interpretation of their thermal stability and phase characteristics.

 Recently, in the study of black hole topology, Wei et al. proposed a pioneering method.
-By conducting a thorough examination of the asymptotic characteristics of the inversion temperature parameter, black hole solutions have been divided into four categories $(W^{1-},W^{0+},W^{0-},W^{1+}$) \cite{gx1}.
+By conducting a thorough examination of the asymptotic characteristics of the inversion temperature parameter, black hole solutions have been divided into four categories $(W^{1+},W^{0-},W^{0+},W^{1-}$) \cite{gx1}.
 In this regard, Wu et al. conducted a more systematic expanded of the universal topological classification, and developed a new topological classification along with two additional topological subcategories \cite{gx4}.
 Up to now, this approach has also been utilized to explore various types of black holes, including three-dimensional rotating Ba$\tilde{n}$ados-Teitelboim-Zanelli black holes \cite{gx3}, higher-dimensional rotating Kerr black holes \cite{gx5}.
 Additionally, it has been applied to analyze in the dark matter background \cite{gx6}.
 It is crucial to emphasize that Conformal Killing Gravity (CKG), as a novel gravitational correction framework, not only retains all solutions of general relativity but also effectively overcomes the intrinsic theoretical constraints of general relativity, thereby expanding the range of large-scale gravitational phenomenology studies.
 Within this context, undertaking a thorough examination of the universal thermodynamic topology of black holes carries substantial theoretical significance and constitutes the primary motivation for this research exploration.

 The structure of this paper is arranged as follows: In Sec.\ref{II}, a brief overview is presented regarding the characteristics and thermodynamic quantities the of charged AdS black holes in CKG background.
 In Sec.\ref{III}, we focus on the thermodynamic topological classification of static black holes, with detailed analyses of both universal properties and specific cases.
 The research findings will be summarized and discussed in Sec.\ref{IIII}.